Is there a fee for the admissions application?

 Can I go part time or full time?
 What is considered full time?

 Program requirements vary.
 The definition of full-time is nine credits, and students may take a maximum of 12 credits per semester.
 Programs such as art therapy and physical therapy require primarily full-time enrollment.
 However, in art therapy there are occasional openings for part-time status.
-Management, human resource management, and liberal studies are structured for mainly part-time study.
+Management, human resource management, and Integrated Marketing Communications are structured for mainly part-time study.

 Your entry requirements list a 3.0 GPA; my undergrad GPA is less than a 3.0.
 Is it still possible for me to be accepted?